 Pros and cons

 You don’t have to be an accredited investor to take advantage of Roofstock’s perks:

-Screening process.
-Roofstock properties are thoroughly screened and listings are equipped with 3D tours, inspection reports, financial analysis and more.
+- Screening process.
+Roofstock properties are thoroughly screened and listings are equipped with 3D tours, inspection reports, neighborhood scores, financial analysis and more.

-Low fees.
+- Low fees.
 Once your offer is accepted, you’ll only pay a 0.5% marketplace fee of the contract price or $500, whichever is higher.
 This is much lower than the typical real estate transaction fee, which can be up to 6% of the amount.

-Guarantees.
-Roofstock offers a 30-day money back guarantee if you’re not satisfied with your purchase as long as it meets its terms and conditions.
-Plus, if you purchase a vacant home, Roofstock guarantees you will secure a signed lease on the property within 45 days, or it will pay rent equal to 75% of the estimated market rent rate for up to 12 months.
+- Guarantees.
+Roofstock offers a 30-day money-back guarantee for single-family homes if you’re not satisfied with your purchase.
+But it has to meet its terms and conditions.
+Plus, if you purchase a vacant home, Roofstock guarantees you will secure a signed lease on the property within 45 days, or it will pay rent for up to 12 months.

 Despite its strengths, there are a few things you should consider before opening an account with Roofstock:

-Few markets.
-Roofstock only has properties in 25 states — some states have markets in multiple cities and others may only have a market in one.
+- Limited markets.
+Roofstock only has properties in 27 states.
+Some states have markets in multiple cities, and others may only have a market in one.

-Limited selection.
-Since listings are exclusive to Roofstock, there’s a smaller selection than you’d find when working with a broker/agent or MLS.
+- Less selection.
+Since listings are exclusive to Roofstock, there’s a smaller selection than you’d find when working with a broker, agent or MLS.